TrueOsiris/pirsnap/README.md

 Pirsnap - Surveillance Cam python script for Raspberry pi + Noir cam + PIR

+Instructions:
-Put the pirsnap.py in /scripts/ (or change the path in the init.d script) put the init.d script in /etc/init.d/ and rename it to 'pirsnap'
+- Put the pirsnap.py in /scripts/ (or change the path in the init.d script)
+- put the init.d script in /etc/init.d/ and rename it to 'pirsnap'
+- To autostart run: update-rc.d pirsnap defaults

 This script does not contain a diskcheck and file cleanup anymore.
 I've installed bittorrent sync and had it sync the /mnt/pics folder to my nas.